Even as a newborn, your child is absorbing so much of the world around them at a very fast rate.

 Through play, your baby is learning:

 - Thinking skills.
 Your baby’s natural curiosity helps your baby learn thinking skills.
-You can see your baby’s sense of curiosity as he or she discovers their hands and feet.
+You can see your baby’s sense of curiosity as they discover their hands and feet.
 At this age, babies also begin to explore cause and effect as they begin to realize they caused the rattle to make a noise.

 - Social skills.
 As you play with your baby, you are teaching them how to engage in back-and-forth communication.